 4. Lack of Proper Skills

 Another problem which IoT spectrum faces is the lack of experts and trained people.
 Being such a broad domain, it is impossible for a single person to be able to establish an IoT on his own; from hardware to software, there are many sectors which will require extensive work before an IoT is ready to be used.
 But there aren’t enough people in the market who can implement what users want from their IoT.
-This shortage of a skilled workforce hits enterprises the hardest because they can never find enough people who can look after and maintain their IoTs.
+This shortage of skilled workforce hits enterprises the hardest because they can never find enough people who can look after and maintain their IoTs.

 What to Do?